beeker1121/goque/README.md

 Instead of using an in-memory heap structure to store data, everything is stored using the [Go port of LevelDB](https://github.com/syndtr/goleveldb).
 This results in very little memory being used no matter the size of the database, while read and write performance remains near constant.

+**IMPORTANT UPDATE: Goque has been updated to v2, which introduces a completely new API for the Enqueue, Push, and Update methods.
+Please refer the [v2 release](https://github.com/beeker1121/goque/releases/tag/v2.0.0) for more information on exactly what has been changed.
+The prior API can still be found at [release v1.0.2](https://github.com/beeker1121/goque/releases/tag/v1.0.2).**

 ## Features

 - Provides stack (LIFO), queue (FIFO), and priority queue structures.